Reeju2019/Python-final-project/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+## Code Documentation

+For code documentation we have used Sphinx.
+To run the document

+1. Go to the doc folder.
+2. Then Build folder
+3. Then run the index.html file in your local browser
+4. After updating the code please update the sphinx doc as well.
+5. to update the doc run the command 'sphinx-build -b html docs/source docs/build'in the doc folder.

 ## Acknowledgements

 -   Dataset provided by [Kaggle - Heart Failure Prediction](https://www.kaggle.com/code/tanmay111999/heart-failure-prediction-cv-score-90-5-models/input).